-The works are required to maintain the safety and integrity of a stretch of the A78 northeast of Irvine, North Ayrshire covering an area of 2.1ha, and a distance of 1,592m.
-Resurfacing works are required on the southbound carriageway due to surface defects and structural defects.
+Works are required to maintain the safety and integrity of a 2,018m stretch of the A78, south of Kilwinning in North Ayrshire covering an area of 2ha.
+Resurfacing works are required on the southbound carriageway due to surface defects and structural defects identified across the carriageway.
 These include fretting, potholing, alligator cracking, rutting and some isolated cracks.